llvmpy/llvmpy/docs/source/doc/getting_started.rst

 Versions
 --------

-llvmpy 0.9 requires version 3.1 of LLVM.
+llvmpy 0.11.2 uses LLVM 3.2 (or at least 3.1).
 It may not work with previous versions.

 llvmpy has been built and tested with Python 2.7 and 3.2.
 It should work with